COVID-19 ICU nurses at their limit | DW | 27.04.2020

 Read more: Load lifts on German city hardest by COVID-19 pandemic

-The little spare time he has after all the overtime and stress is not free of worry, either: "I take a lot home with me, and we talk about it a lot there.
+The little spare time he has after all the overtime and stress is not free of worry, either.
+"I take a lot home with me, and we talk about it a lot there.
 I can still sleep through but not as well as before.
-I have racing thoughts — not so much about the patients, but about how things will go in general on the ward."
+I have racing thoughts — not so much about the patients, but about how things will go in general on the ward," he said.

 Every day, DW's editors send out a selection of the day's hard news and quality feature journalism.
 Sign up for the newsletter here.